TendaiShoko/TendaiShoko/README.md

 I'm a Data Scientist with over 5 years of experience specializing in Python, MLSecOps, and Artificial Intelligence.
 My expertise lies in leveraging machine learning and generative AI to solve real-world problems and drive impactful change across industries.

-As a Senior Data Scientist, I'm leading the development and maintenance of high-impact ML and generative AI systems across different sectors.
+Currently, as a Senior Data Scientist, I'm leading the development and maintenance of high-impact ML and generative AI systems across different sectors.
 My work focuses on adopting AI technologies to streamline business processes and improve decision-making.
 Using AWS, Azure, and Google Cloud services, I design and optimize batch and real-time data pipelines, ensuring seamless integration and analysis for internal clients.
 I'm also a key player in design discussions and documentation, using tools like Confluence and JIRA to foster clear communication within and across teams.

 **💼 Professional Highlights**